Surfer fatally bitten by shark off Australia’s east coast - NewsBreak

 New South Wales state is under a coronavirus lockdown but people can leave their homes for exercise, including swimming.
 People from the same family can go to the beach for Father’s Day.

-Before Sunday, the most recent fatal shark attack in Australia was in May off the coast of Forster, 220 kilometres (137 miles) north of Sydney.
+Before Sunday, the most recent fatal shark attack in Australia was in May off the coast of Forster, 220 kilometers (137 miles) north of Sydney.

 Comments / 0